psy0rz/zfs_autobackup/README.md

 ### It says 'cannot receive incremental stream: invalid backup stream'

-This usually means you've created a new snapshot on the target side during a backup:
+This usually means you've created a new snapshot on the target side during a backup.
+If you restart zfs-autobackup, it will automaticly abort the invalid partially received snapshot and start over.

-* Solution 1: Restart zfs-autobackup and make sure you don't use --resume.
-If you did use --resume, be sure to "abort" the receive on the target side with zfs recv -A.
-* Solution 2: Destroy the newly created snapshot and restart zfs-autobackup.

 ### It says 'internal error: Invalid argument'